justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 ![Distribution of Factor Loadings](Graphical_Illustrations/factor_loadings.png)

 #### Distribution of Alphas (Each Asset)
-The EDA should also include analysis of alpha of each asset.
+The EDA should also include an analysis of the alpha of each asset.
 ![Distribution of Alphas](Graphical_Illustrations/alphas.png)

 #### Distribution of Sector (Each Asset)